lucosmic/vzome-sharing/_posts/2025-02-13-PRJ-HYP-mod1-rev2-hyperdo-23-35-51.md

 ```
 vZome viewer below with only the finished HyperDo.
 No option to show build steps.
 Perhaps no download buttons until the end.
 Or download button only on this one.
-Oops, image got squashed.
+Oops, image got squashed in md display.
 How to clip image when determining height?
+In HTML display, it's not centered.
 ```

 <figure style="width: 87%; margin: 5%">